 Daily housekeeping is obviously one of the biggest plus points of staying in a serviced apartment, and while during the Covid-19 pandemic a full daily housekeeping service is suspended, removal of rubbish and recycling, linen and towel replacement can be done on request, beds are changed every three days, and if you are staying for a week, full housekeeping service will be arranged to be carried out when you are not in the apartment.

-Even on just a one night stay, I felt the benefit of staying in a serviced apartment.
-Having such a lovely living space with the west-facing views really did mean that I felt more relaxed than if I was in a hotel and restricted to the four walls of a bedroom.
+Even on just a one-night stay, I felt the benefit of staying in a serviced apartment.
+Having such a lovely living space with west-facing views really did mean that I felt more relaxed than if I was in a hotel and restricted to the four walls of a bedroom.
 The central location of the Highland Apartments and the quality of the furnishings and decor is also second to none.
 If I was having a longer stay, I would definitely feel like a Highland local!

 For more information on Highland Apartments by Mansley and to book your stay, look at the Mansley website (you can also book apartments in Edinburgh, London and Cheltenham).